chickengod2009/PhysicsEngineRust/README.md

 # PhysicsEngineRust
-My version of a simple physics engine with collision  —plans for implementation with java swing/javax
+My version of a simple physics engine with collision Uses iced crate (Canvas+Tokio) to handle visuals